joshuaiokua/gpu-example/README.md

 # gpu-example
-Simple repo that requires a GPU to run; used for Fimio testing
+Simple repo that requires a GPU to run.
+Used for Fimio testing.